clearlinux/clear-linux-documentation/source/tutorials/openvino.rst

 Install OpenVINO
 ****************

-OpenVINO in |CL| offers pre-built OpenVINO Sample Applications with which developers can try inferencing immediately.
+OpenVINO in |CL| offers pre-built OpenVINO sample applications with which developers can try inferencing immediately.

 #.
 In |CL| OpenVINO is included in the :command:`computer-vision-basic`